M-HOF-Opt: Multi-Objective Hierarchical Output Feedback Optimization via Multiplier Induced Loss Landscape Scheduling: Methods

-Different from the BO realization of this PGM, which generates multipliers at a much slower timescale (usually once at the end of training) than that for the evolution of model parameters in neural network training, the hierarchical output feedback optimization we proposed (\Cref{fig:control_diagram_fbopt} and elaborated in following sections) operates at the timescale of epoch, thus forms another realization of this PGM with iteration index $k$ corresponding to epochs.
-In addition, we have $O(\cdot)=\ell(\cdot), R(\cdot)$ for the PGM in \Cref{fig:hyper_para_tune_bayes} in contrast to validation set performance used in BO.
+\begin{remark} Different from the Bayesian optimization realization of this probabilistic graphical model, which changes multipliers at a much slower timescale than that for the evolution of model parameters in neural network training, the hierarchical output feedback optimization we proposed in~\Cref{fig:control_diagram_fbopt} and elaborated in~\Cref{sec:hmu_control} and following sections operates at the timescale of epoch, thus forms another realization of this probabilistic graphical model with the iteration index $k$ corresponding to an epoch.
+In addition, we have $O(\cdot)=\ell(\cdot), R(\cdot)$ in \Cref{fig:hyper_para_tune_bayes} in contrast to validation set performance used in Bayesian optimization. \end{remark}

+If the joint decision process of model parameter and multiplier is optimal, from a statistical inference point of view (See~\Cref{remark:est_control_dual}), we are conducting a sequential inference (i.e., finding a sequence of $\mu$ in \Cref{eq:mpc_obj}), such that at the last step $B$, the final value $\theta_{\mu^{(B)}}$ has the best possible hyper-volume (in a stochastic sense, see~\Cref{fig:hypervolume}) with respect to output $O$ (see~\Cref{remark:pgm_bo_realization} and~\Cref{remark:pgm_bo_fbopt_realization}).